RudraSankar96/JavaScript/JS-Question-Answer/Answer/README.md

 5. What is the use of the isNaN function?
     The number isNan function determines whether the passed value is NaN (Not a number) and is of the type “Number”.
 In JavaScript, the value NaN is considered a type of number.
 It returns true if the argument is not a number, else it returns false.

+6. Which is faster in JavaScript and ASP script?
+    JavaScript is faster compared to ASP Script.
+JavaScript is a client-side scripting language and does not depend on the server to execute.
+The ASP script is a server-side scripting language always dependable on the server.

+7. What is negative infinity?
+    The negative infinity is a constant value represents the lowest available value.
+It means that no other number is lesser than this value.
+It can be generate using a self-made function or by an arithmetic operation.
+JavaScript shows the NEGATIVE_INFINITY value as -Infinity.